Site icon Think: Public Engagement with Research

 The Light of Understanding Award not only rewards brilliant work, but aims to catalyse more activity and act as a beacon to be passed to other researchers.
 Therefore, winners of the Light of Understanding are rewarded with a grant of £2,000 to spend on further public engagement activity that helps spread their good practice to other researchers.

-Nominations for the award in 2022 are now open.
+Nominations for the award in 2023 are now open.
 Anyone can nominate, self-nominations are strongly encouraged and nominations for groups are welcome.
-The deadline for nominations has been extended to Friday 9th September 2022 and completed forms should be emailed in a PDF format to engage@contacts.bham.ac.uk.
+The deadline for nominations is Friday 8th September 2023 and completed forms should be emailed in a PDF format to engage@contacts.bham.ac.uk.

 2019 Winners